Connect to share and comment

 “The government doesn’t bother me at all any more,” said 35-year-old Said Al Helou, the owner of a women’s underwear and lingerie shop in Gaza City.

-Indeed, the male hairdressers once ordered by the interior ministry to stop styling women’s hair are also back to work.
+The male hairdressers once ordered by the interior ministry to stop styling women’s hair are also back to work.

 More from GlobalPost: Are Palestinians giving up?